 In October 2009 I moved to the Centre for Population Health Sciences, working on the genetic epidemiology software admixmap with Paul McKeigue: I extended it to work correctly on the X chromosome and we used this to better understand the genetic determinants of sarcoidosis in Afro-American populations (Genes and Immunity 2011).
 Afterwards, I implemented a computationally efficient factorization that allows to exploit pedigree data in hours rather than in weeks (Genetic Epidemiology 2013).

-Between March 2012 and December 2015 I worked on the SUMMIT project, a European research consortium dedicated to diabetes complications.
-I'm a member of Work Package 2 (non-genetic biomarkers) and Work Package 5 (data mining and in-silico modelling).
-In this context, we apply and develop machine learning algorithms to biomarker screening and prediction from high-dimensional data.
+Between March 2012 and December 2015 I worked on the SUMMIT project, a European research consortium dedicated to diabetes complications, focusing in particular on non-genetic biomarkers and data mining and in-silico modelling.
+In this context, we applied and developed machine learning algorithms to biomarker screening and prediction from high-dimensional data.
 As complications, we principally looked at cardiovascular disease (Diabetologia 2015) and rapid progression of diabetic chronic kidney disease (Kidney International 2015).